StrawChannel95/apocalyptic-wonderland.github.io/README.md

 ### Running the Game

 Select the Old Old World option from the dropdown menu and launch the game.
-If everything works, congratualtions, you can now play the list, if not, then head into the [Q&A](#qa) section.
+If everything works, congratulations!
+You can now play the list; if you can't, then head into the [Q&A](#qa) section.

 # Q&A